somoslosdorados/KDNA/kdna/server/README.md

 # KDNA

-This is the official repository for the DO2023-2026 python CLI backup project
+This is the official repository for the DO2023-2026 python CLI backup project.

-After cloning the repository you need to install all dependencies
+After cloning the repository you need to install all dependencies.

 ## Documentation - CRUD of config file